Generalized covariation for Banach space valued processes, It\^o formula and applications: Introduction

 \section{Introduction}

 The present paper settles the basis for the calculus via regularization for processes with values in an infinite dimensional separable Banach space $B$.
+We introduce a new approach to face stochastic integration for infinite dimensional processes, based on an original generalization of the notion of quadratic covariation.
+This allows to discuss stochastic calculus in a more general framework than in the present literature.

 The extension of It\^o stochastic integration theory for Hilbert valued processes dates only from the eighties, the results of which can be found in the monographs \cite{Me84G,MeSN,dpz} and \cite{walsh} with different techniques.
 However the discussion of this last approach is not the aim of this paper.
 Extension to nuclear valued spaces is simpler and was done in \cite{KaMiW, Ust82}.
 One of the most natural but difficult situations arises when the processes are Banach space valued. \\ As for the real case, a possible tool of infinite dimensional stochastic calculus is the concept of quadratic variation, or more generally of covariation.
-The notion of covariation is historically defined for two real valued $(\mathcal{F}_{t})$-semimartingales $X$ and $Y$ and it is denoted by $[X,Y]$.
+The notion of covariation is historically defined for two real valued $(\mathcal{F}_{t})$-semimartingales $X$ and $Y$.
 This notion was extended to the case of general processes by means of discretization techniques, for instance by \cite{fo}, or via regularization, in \cite{rv2,Rus05}.
 In this paper we will follow the language of regularization; for simplicity we suppose that either $X$ or $Y$ is continuous.
 In the whole paper $T$ will be a fixed positive number.
-Every process will be indexed by $[0,T]$, but can be extended to the real line for convenience by setting $X_t=X_0$ if $t<0$ and $X_t=X_T$ for $t\geq T$. \begin{dfn} Let $X$ and $Y$ be two real processes such that $X$ is continuous and $Y$ has almost surely locally integrable paths.
+Every process will be indexed by $[0,T]$, but, if it is continuous, it can be extended to the real line for convenience by setting $X_t=X_0$ if $t<0$ and $X_t=X_T$ for $t\geq T$. \begin{dfn} Let $X$ and $Y$ be two real processes such that $X$ is continuous and $Y$ has almost surely locally integrable paths.
 For $\epsilon >0$, we denote